ndiego/block-visibility/readme.txt

 1. Quickly and easily hide show or hide blocks on your website.
 2. Schedule content, i.e. any Gutenberg block, using start and end date/time settings.
 The plugin provides complete block scheduling and work with all Gutenberg blocks, including WooCommerce as seen here.
 3. Show or hide block on mobile devices, tables, desktops and more.
 4. Control who can see each Gutenberg block with user role restrictions.
+Great for personalization.
 5. General plugin settings to enable/disable certain functionality including user permissions and Full Control Mode.
 6. Choose which conditional visibility controls you would like to use on your site.
 7. Disable or enable conditional visibility on certain block types with the Block Manager.